locnnil/workshop/docs/howto/debug-workshop-issues.rst

 To investigate the failure,
-list the *changes* in the workspace to find the one that failed:
+list the *changes* in the workshop to find the one that failed:

 .. code:: shell

-   workspace changes
+   workshop changes

        ID  Status  Spawn                Ready                Summary
        ...
-       81  Error   today at 12:20       today at 12:23       Refresh workspaces "ml-transformer"
+       81  Error   today at 12:20       today at 12:23       Refresh workshops "ml-transformer"

 List tasks in a change